-John McDaniel has been active in the gas measurement community for over 35 years and has worked for/with major and minor gas measurement and pipeline companies.
-Including Hanover Measurement Company, Natural Gas Measurement Inc., EMS Pipeline Services, Teco Pipeline Company, PG&E Texas, El Paso Field Services and Croft Automation.
+John McDaniel has been active in the gas measurement community for over 40 years and has worked for / with major and not so major gas measurement and pipeline companies.
+These include Hanover Measurement Company, Natural Gas Measurement Inc., EMS Pipeline Services, TECO Pipeline Company, PG&E Texas, El Paso Field Services, Croft Automation, Chesapeake Midstream, Access Midstream and Williams.

-He has also been a Gas Measurement Consultant at Feldmann & Associate in recent years.
+He has also been a Gas Measurement Consultant at Feldmann & Associates in recent years.

-Currently, John is a Gas Measurement Specialist with Access Midstream.
+Currently, John is a Gas Measurement Specialist with Williams.